 Rolling into King’s Cross we mooched over to St Pancras and looked at our options.
 For me & The Firm Leader, it had to be the train to Blackfriars and change for Carshalton.
 Mr X meanwhile was heading for the Loop, Chalmers to East Croydon.
 Whilst 4 Days & Robbo were going all the way (fnar!) to Sutton.

 |Back to School|

 After some Sat Nat based fuckwittery on the way out of town (Toon?), I soon point the Merc southwards and settle in for the long slog down the A1M.
 Here, we finally ask the question that needs answering.

 It seems the old duffer popped his head into the New Bridge after leaving the digs (as seen on CCTV by the gang the night before) but for some reason was unable to spot the idiots there present and assumed they’d pissed off without him.
 And with this, he got his toddle on and headed off to catch us up.
 And that’s all he’s saying.
 I’m sympathetic.

 “Fucks sake Del, if you wanted to go to the strip club on your tod, just fucking say so mate!”

-The rest of the journey back is quiet and barring a stop around 2pm somewhere near Nottingham for a shit, expensive panini, there's little else to add.
-And just before 6, I'm tipping Mr AWOL and his carer out in leafy Cheam before dropping Belly off and falling through my front door to a warm welcome from Mrs Taz.
+The rest of the journey back is quiet and barring a stop around 2pm somewhere near Nottingham for a shit and an expensive panini, there’s little else to add.
+And just before 6, I’m tipping Mr AWOL and his carer out in leafy Cheam before dropping Belly off and falling through my front door to a warm welcome from Mrs Taz.